microsoft/app-camp/docs/aad/Monetization.md

 For this lab you will use an **AppSource** simulator to mock your interactions with the actual marketplace.
 Just know that Teams users can purchase apps directly from the user interface when they're listed in the Teams app store.

----
+!!! note
-⚠️ For your convenience, app service simulator is temporarily hosted at https://bgmonetizationappsource.azurewebsites.net/.
+    For your convenience, app service simulator is temporarily hosted at https://bgmonetizationappsource.azurewebsites.net/.
 If you'd prefer to host it yourself, the instructions are [here](../../docs/MonetizationLabSetup.md).

----

 1. Browse to mock AppSource URL.
 This should display the **AppSource** simulator.

-> 📃**NOTE:** The **AppSource** simulator's background color is green to make it easy to distinguish from your app's landing page, which has a blue background.

 2. Click the **Purchase** button to purchase a subscription to the Northwind Orders application.

 ![Run application](../../assets/screenshots/08-202-RunApp-2.png)

+!!! note
+    Notice that the **AppSource** simulator's background color is green to make it easy to distinguish from your app's landing page, which has a blue background.

+!!! note
-> 📃 **NOTE:** The **AppSource** simulator has a mock offer name, "Contoso Apps", rather than showing the "Northwind Orders" app.
+    The **AppSource** simulator has a mock offer name, "Contoso Apps", rather than showing the "Northwind Orders" app.
 This is just a constant defined in the monetization project's `SaasOfferMockData/Offers.cs` file.
->
-> The real **AppSource** web page shows the application name and other information you would configure in Partner Center.
+    The real **AppSource** web page shows the application name and other information you would configure in Partner Center.

 The **AppSource** simulator displays the plans available for the offer.
-The simulator has two hard-coded plans, "SeatBasedPlan" (which uses a [per-user pricing model](https://docs.microsoft.com/en-us/azure/marketplace/create-new-saas-offer-plans)), and a "SiteBasedPlan" (which uses a [flat-rate pricing model](https://docs.microsoft.com/en-us/azure/marketplace/plan-saas-offer?WT.mc_id=m365-58890-cxa#saas-pricing-models)).
+The simulator has two hard-coded plans, "SeatBasedPlan" (which uses a [per-user pricing model](https://docs.microsoft.com/en-us/azure/marketplace/create-new-saas-offer-plans){target="_blank"}), and a "SiteBasedPlan" (which uses a [flat-rate pricing model](https://docs.microsoft.com/en-us/azure/marketplace/plan-saas-offer?WT.mc_id=m365-58890-cxa#saas-pricing-models){target="_blank"}).

 The real **AppSource** would show the plans you had defined in Partner Center, the publisher's portal for defining and publishing **AppSource** offers.